Diversity in deep generative models and generative AI: Numerical results for the ideal sampling algorithm

+{\bf Decoder}: $4$ Relu FC layers of dimension $28*28$ and a final dense layer of dimension $28*28$ (no activation).

-The latent space dimension is $L=2$; the encoding mapping with respect to the image database is presented in figure \ref{fig:2Dvisualizationmnist} where a good quality is observed, even if some figures, like the $4$ and $3$ are not well represented (all $4$ resemble very much to a $9$).
+The latent space dimension is $L=2$; the encoding mapping with respect to the image dataset is presented in figures \ref{fig:2Dlatentmnist} and \ref{fig:2Dvisualizationmnist} where a good quality is observed, even if some figures, like the $4$ and $3$ are not well represented (all $4$ resemble very much to a $9$).
+Note that although the latent space distribution is close to a 2D Gaussian it is not exactly so.
+This will affect the quality of the generated images which is not yet optimal.